smblott-github/chromi/README.md

 ### Approach

-The Chrome security model limits on how extensions interact with the host operating system, and *vice versa*.
+The Chrome security model limits how extensions interact with the host operating system, and *vice versa*.
 This makes it difficult to control Chrome from the command line or via scripts.

-Chromi overcomes these limitations through the use of web sockets.
+Chromi overcomes these limitations through the use of a web socket.
-Chromi uses the following architecture:
+Specifically, Chromi uses the following architecture:

   - Client `<-->` Server (`ws://localhost:7441`) `<-->` Chromi (within Chrome)
     (where `<-->` indicates a web socket connection).